vannguyengd/gooddata-ui/docs/pivot_table_component.md

 ```
 * The size is calculated based on the content in the header of the column that represents the lowest level of the grouped attributes (see [Grouping](#grouping)).
 If this is not applicable, the size is calculated based on the content in the header of the column with the measure name and the cells with the measure values.
 * Only the columns that are visible during the initial rendering of the table are automatically resized to fit their content.
 * New columns (that is, those that are shown after the initial render) are resized only if the table has not been vertically or horizontally scrolled.
-This is useful especially for responsive tables with the dynamic width.
+This is useful especially for responsive tables with a dynamic width.
 * A change of attributes, measures, filters, or totals in the table is handled as a new table.
 After the change is made, the column size is re-calculated based on the new data.
 * Scrolling horizontally or vertically and sorting values in a column do not affect the column width.
 * If you manually adjust the column width, the adjusted width is preserved only temporarily and will be reset to the previously set value after the table is re-rendered.
-* When auto-resizing is turned on, the column width can be set to 500 px maximum (for both auto-resized and manually resized columns).
+* The maximum column width is 500 px.

 ### Manual resizing